Your location: Rideau Canal Home Page > Boating > Boater's Trip Planning > Lockstation Camping

 What camping services are provided at the lockstation?

 All lockstations offer toilets, picnic tables and water (check with the lockstaff at each lockstation regarding potability).
 Many also offer BBQ grills and a few lockstations sell ice.
-Showers are available only at lockstations with oTENTiks.
+Showers are available only at lockstations with oTENTiks (available to anyone with paid access to the Rideau Canal - lock pass, mooring pass or camping pass).
 Camping usually involves pitching a tent on the lawn of the lockstation.
 Large shade trees are present at many lockstations.
 Only a few of the lockstations have a public telephone.
 Have a look at the Lockstation Services Chart for details.

 What camping services are not available at a lockstation?

-The lockstations do not offer showers (except for oTENTik sites), power or telephone connections.
+The lockstations do not offer showers (except for oTENTik sites), power (other than in the washrooms) or telephone connections.
 For greater camping amenities choose one of the local private campgrounds.

 Where can I pitch my tent?